Energy Management Plan

 The State Finance Commission (SFC) Building is located at 2601 North Lamar Boulevard, Austin, Texas.
 The SFC Building was built in 1968 and acquired by the Texas Department of Banking in 1975.
-The SFC Building is a normal steel and brick office building that has three floors with an estimated 25,500 net usable square feet.
+The SFC Building is a normal steel and brick office building that has three floors with an estimated 43,813 square feet.
 Formerly a two story building, the SFC added a third floor in 1984.
-The SFC Building is owned and occupied by the three Finance Commission agencies - the Texas Department of Banking (DOB), Texas Department of Savings and Mortgage Lending (SML), and the Office of Consumer Credit Commissioner (OCCC).
-Approximately 120 employees of the three Finance Commission agencies currently work in the SFC building.
+The SFC Building is owned and occupied by the three Finance Commission agencies - the Texas Department of Banking (DOB), Department of Savings and Mortgage Lending (SML), and the Office of Consumer Credit Commissioner (OCCC).
+Approximately 120 employees of the three Finance Commission (FC) agencies occupy the SFC building.

-The SFC Building is supported by City of Austin Energy for electricity and water and by the Texas General Land Office for natural gas.
-Electricity is the main source of energy supporting normal applications including all air conditioning units and internal/ external lighting.
-Natural gas is used to heat the building and for hot water applications.
+The SFC Building is supported by City of Austin Energy for electricity and water and by the Texas General Land Office and Texas Gas Service for natural gas.
+Electricity is the main source of energy supporting SFC building systems including all air conditioning units and internal/ external lighting.
+Natural gas is used to heat the building and provide hot water.

-Below is a narrative summary of the overall goals, strategies, and desired outcomes for addressing utility use at the State Finance Commission Building.
+Below is a narrative summary of the overall goals, strategies, and desired outcomes for addressing utility use at the SFC Building.

 - Identify energy and water cost reduction measures